 - Economically eligible according to current TAP criteria;

 - Not in default on a Stafford Loan.

 Undergraduate students matriculating in a degree or certificate program may generally receive TAP awards for a maximum of three years of study (6 payments).
-The amount of the TAP award is determined according to the level of study, the tuition charge, the income and financial need of the student, and the number of previous TAP payments the student has received.
+The amount of the TAP award is determined according to the level of study, the tuition charge, the New York State taxable income of the student and his/her parents and the number of previous TAP payments the student has received.

-Application: Your TAP application may be completed by selecting the link at the end of your online FAFSA.
-If you do not complete your TAP when you complete your FAFSA, an online application is also available at www.hesc.ny.gov.
+Application: The TAP application may be completed by selecting the link at the end of your online FAFSA.
+If you do not complete the TAP application when you complete your FAFSA, an online application is also available at www.hesc.ny.gov.

 TAP for part-time study requires that an eligible applicant began study as a full-time student in the previous academic year.
 In order to receive a part-time TAP award, a student must have:

 - Completed two full-time consecutive semesters of study;

 - Earned 12 or more credits in each of the two semesters for a minimum of 24 earned credits;

 - Maintained a “C” average.